hyosung11/Launch-School/Courses/JS129/practice_problems.md

 2. The `constructor` property of an object references the class that the object belongs to, i.e., `Car` or `Truck`.
 3. Constructors have a `name` property that merely contains the name of the class as a string, and that's what we output in `goFast`.

 ### 8.4.3 Ben and Alyssa are working on a vehicle management system.
 Thus far, they have created classes named `Auto` and `Motorcycle` to represent automobiles and motorcycles.
 After they noticed that the information and calculations performed was common to both vehicle types, they decided to break out the commonality into a separate class named `WheeledVehicle`.
-Their code, thus far, looks like this:
+Their code, thus far, looks like this

 ```js
 class WheeledVehicle {